Rearth/Oritech/src/main/resources/assets/oritech/lavender/entries/oritech_guide/resources/platinum.md

 }
 ```

-Platinum is an important resource, and like diamond can be difficult to find.
-Platinum ores can be found most easily while mining near bedrock, or in the End.
+Platinum is an important resource.
+Like diamond, it can be difficult to find.
+Platinum ores can be found most frequently while mining near bedrock.
+It can also be found easily in the End.

-Platinum can also be found while processing [nickel](^oritech:resources/nickel) in a [Fragment Forge](^oritech:processing/fragment_forge).
+Platinum can also be found while processing [nickel](^oritech:resources/nickel) in a [fragment forge](^oritech:processing/fragment_forge).